 2) 20% of gross final energy consumption to come from renewable energy11; and a

 3) 20% increase in energy efficiency (energy demand relative to levels projected around 2005).

 The European Union agreed in 2014 to set a 40-30 set of targets for 2030 more precisely:

-3) 30% increase in energy efficiency), with primacy given to the 40% reduction in greenhouse gas emissions.
+3) A 30% increase in energy efficiency), with priority given to the 40% reduction in greenhouse gas emissions.

 1) France is dominated by nuclear;